knudhansen/rpi/scripts/README.md

 * add function to list the videos on host and raspberry pi
 * add argument to be able to choose the dir where video are placed on host
 * add raspberry pi serial number to saved videos
-* add client to authorized_keys as part of setup
 * how to control camera settings
+* currently, the chosen key is added to authorized_keys for every rpiSetup.
+Maybe remove duplicates?
 * DONE -- check that the Raspberry Pi device has been setup when calling the other functions
 * DONE -- have a handler to make sure that concurrent uses of the Raspberry Pi do not collide
 * DONE -- cron setup helper functions
 * DONE -- cleanup command naming for schedule
 * DONE -- add function to retrieve the videos
+* DONE add client to authorized_keys as part of setup